chanzuckerberg/napari-hub/docs/v0-tech-spec.md

 * API Load testing
   * Confirm traffic we can handle in the current setup
 * Health test
-  * Setup health check for the http server
+  * Health check for the http server

 ### Release Plan
 First version of the site will be released on production by June 30, 2021.